100 Crore Club: Overview

 The first Indian film to cross ₹100 crore worldwide was the 1982 Hindi film Disco Dancer, directed by Babbar Subhash, written by Rahi Masoom Raza, and starring Mithun Chakraborty, with over ₹90 crore grossed at the Soviet (present-day Russia) box office.
 The first Indian film to gross over ₹100 crore domestically in India was the Salman Khan and Madhuri Dixit starrer Hum Aapke Hain Kaun (1994).
 The next film to cross ₹100 crore worldwide was the Shah Rukh Khan and Kajol starrer Dilwale Dulhania Le Jayenge (1995).

-The 100 Crore Club emerged more than a decade later, when the Aamir Khan starrer Ghajini (2008) was released and became the first Hindi film to earn ₹100 crore net at the box office, soon after which the term "100 Crore Club" was coined.
+The 100 Crore Club emerged more than a decade later, when the Aamir Khan, Asin and Jiah Khan starrer Ghajini (2008) was released and became the first Hindi film to earn ₹100 crore net at the box office, soon after which the term "100 Crore Club" was coined.
 Overseas, the first Indian film to gross ₹100 crore in international markets was the Shah Rukh Khan-Kajol-starrer My Name is Khan (2010), followed by 3 Idiots in 2011.

 Beyond Hindi cinema, the first South Indian film to gross over ₹100 crore worldwide was 2007 Rajinikanth starring Tamil film Sivaji.
 The first Telugu film to enter the "100 Crore club" was the 2009 film by S.S.
 Rajamouli, Magadheera.
 In May 2016, Sairat become the first Marathi film to gross over ₹100 crore worldwide.
 In 2016, Mohanlal starring Pulimurugan became the first Malayalam film to enter the club.
 In 2017, the first Indian English language film to enter the 100 Crore club was the Indo-British co-production Viceroy's House directed by Gurinder Chadha.
 It earned $12.8 million worldwide.
 The first Kannada movie to enter 100 Crore club was KGF: Chapter 1 directed by Prashanth Neel, released in 2018, starring Yash and Srinidhi Shetty crossing 153 crores in 11 days.

 When adjusted for inflation, the first Indian film to gross an adjusted ₹100 crore was the 1940 film Zindagi, directed by P.C.
 Barua and written by Javed Hussain.
-The first Indian film to gross an adjusted ₹100 crore overseas was the 1951 film Awaara, directed by Raj Kapoor, written by Khwaja Ahmad Abbas, and starring Raj Kapoor and Nargis,becoming a blockbuster in the Soviet Union.
+The first Indian film to gross an adjusted ₹100 crore overseas was the 1951 film Awaara, directed by Raj Kapoor, written by Khwaja Ahmad Abbas, and starring Raj Kapoor and Nargis, becoming a blockbuster in the Soviet Union.

 The first Punjabi film to cross ₹100 Crore was the Pakistani Punjabi film The Legend of Maula Jatt starring Fawad Khan and directed by Bilal Lashari in the year 2022.
 The first Indian Punjabi film to enter the 100 Crore club was Carry on Jatta 3 starring Gippy Grewal in the year 2023.

+The latest film industry to enter the 100 Crore club was the Gujarati film industry in 2025 with the film Laalo - Krishna Sada Sahaayate grossing over ₹111 Crore worldwide.